-For more remote off-road tours I’ve used 4×4, but the relaxed pace of our Moroccan tour has yet to end with serious breakdowns or injuries.
-One day it may happen in which case the itinerary may have to change and, if needed, a replacement bike gets delivered overnight.
+For more remote off-road tours I’ve used 4×4, but the relaxed pace of our Moroccan ride has yet to end with serious breakdowns or injuries.
+It can happen in which case the itinerary may have to change a bit and, if needed, a replacement bike gets delivered overnight.

 6. Do I need travel insurance?

 Yes.
 And it needs to cover you for riding a rented motorcycle in Morocco.
 If you have trouble finding such insurance I can give you some suggestions.
 It costs from £26.